 As Christians there is much to learn as we journey toward discipleship.
 The Tuesday Morning Book Group at Still Waters Church helps us along the way by offering open discussion and exploration of ideas in a friendly and compassionate environment.
 The group reads a wide variety of books selected to stretch our minds and grow our faith.
 And as we read, we learn about ourselves and each other, strengthening friendships and building community.
-The group meets at 10:00 on Tuesday mornings.
+The group meets at 10:00 on Tuesday mornings (September through May).
 Why not join us!

 BOB is preparing for the Tuesday Morning Book Group.
 What will BOB be reading next?
 What books would you like to read next?
 We'd love to hear your ideas!
 Submit your suggestions by clicking on the link below.

 This book focuses on building an inclusive church community.
 Pavlovitz begins with the concept of church as being like the family dinner table.
 With whom do we open home and invite to the family table?
 To whom do we open our church doors and invite for worship?
 When we look at those with whom Jesus dined, how are we doing at creating the kind of church Jesus had in mind?
 If these questions fail to give you a flavor of the challenge the book presents, just think of John Wesley, the places he preached, and the people he welcomed to the Methodist faith.
 This book provides us an opportunity to take an honest look at how we are doing, and what we need to do.